baseball_pic (1)

 • Unusual shoulder position—for example, the shoulder may hang down and forward and appear "limp"

-Once a shoulder reduction has been performed, Dr. Millett will be able to determine the exact cause and root of the shoulder instability and the risk of recurrent dislocations with his physical examination and routine X-rays.
-Some times the X-ray might show a "bony Bankart" which is a fracture of the front, lower portion of the shoulder socket that occurs after a dislocation.
+Once a shoulder reduction has been performed, Dr. Millett will be able to determine the exact cause of the shoulder instability and the risk of recurrent dislocations with a physical examination and routine X-rays.
+Some times the X-ray might show a “bony Bankart” which is a fracture of the front, lower portion of the shoulder socket that occurs after a dislocation.
 This fracture—which is the most common cause of recurrent instability for young adults after an injury—indicates that the ligaments in the front of the shoulder are no longer attached to the glenoid.
-Another common finding is a Hill Sachs fracture, which is an indentation or impression fracture on the ball of the upper arm (proximal humersu) that occurs when it impacts the socket during the dislocation.
+Another common finding is a Hill Sachs fracture, which is an indentation or impression fracture on the ball of the upper arm (proximal humerus) that occurs when it impacts the socket during the dislocation.
 These findings are frequently only part of the problem and additional tests such as an MRI are usually required to fully determine the extent of the damage.

 Non-Surgical